dsnet/tri-approx/README.md

 series approximation allow for the implementation to be easily pipelined.
-It was assumed that the hardware multipliers held the highest latency and would take a single cycle to execute, while all addition and subtraction operations could complete in a single cycle.
+It was assumed that the hardware multipliers held the highest latency and would take a single cycle to execute, while all addition and subtraction operations together could complete in a single cycle.

 ![pipeline-sine](http://code.digital-static.net/tri-approx/raw/tip/doc/pipeline-sine_lite.png)